Graham is a former magazine stylist with a passion for crafts. She writes for various magazines and blogs when she's not playing with glue.

 Depending on which oil you use, the prices vary.
 I enjoy peppermint oil for many things around my home.
 It happens to be rather inexpensive.
 Lavender is generally more costly.
 Geranium has a bright clean scent and I use it often in my bathrooms, however, it is one of the more pricey oils.

-1. it's inexpensive for the manufacturer to use
+- It's inexpensive for the manufacturer to use.

-2. the manufacturer is given great incentive to add this chemical to it's products because we are creatures of habit.
+- The manufacturer is given great incentive to add this chemical to its products because we are creatures of habit.

 Thanks for stopping by!